mkovalski/python-aiplatform/google/cloud/aiplatform/training_utils/cloud_training_tools/README.rst

-Diagnostics tool
+Cloud training tools
 =======================================

-The cloud diagnostics tool for Vertex AI allows users to use the provided plugins to enable debugging and profiling options for training.
+The cloud training tools for Vertex AI allows users to use the provided plugins to enable debugging and profiling options for training.

 Usage